JuliaDocs/DemoCards.jl/docs/quickstart/index.md

 Since all files are generated to `docs/src`, the next step is to leave everything else to `Documenter.jl` 💯

-!!! tip
+!!! warning

-    By default, `makedemos` generates all the necessary files to `docs/src/democards`, so it's recommended to put your source files into folders outside `docs/src`, otherwise it will be processed by Documenter _twice_.
-Also, it's often the case that you need to add `docs/src/democards` to `.gitignore`.
+    By default, `makedemos` generates all the necessary files to `docs/src`, this means that the data you pass to `makedemos` should not be placed at `docs/src`.

 For advanced usage of `DemoCards.jl`, you need to understand the core [concepts](@ref concepts) of it.